carbon-language/carbon-lang/docs/design/values.md

     expression then initializes an object in that storage.
 These are used to model function returns, which can construct the returned value directly in the caller's storage.

-The syntax and syntactic context of an expression fully determines both the expressions initial category and which if any conversions from one category to another must take place.
-Carbon specifically works to avoid involving the _type system_ in this determination as a way to reduce the complexity required within the type system.

 The general conversions and the semantics implied between these categories are
 below: